Overview

 Why A Specific Example?

-We've chosen a simple yet practical application to demonstrate FME capabilities consistently across all implementations.
+We've chosen a simple yet practical application to demonstrate FE capabilities consistently across all implementations.
 This approach allows developers to:

 - Understand core concepts regardless of programming language